 Choose Project | Options from the main menu to open the Project Options dialog.

-It is recommended that you turn off the Build with runtime packages option in the Packages category:
+It is recommended that you turn off the Build with runtime packages option in the Packages settings group:

 If this property is checked, C++Builder creates Borland package library (.bpl) files when compiling the application.
 TestComplete cannot access debug information in these files and some controls.
 If this property is unchecked, all information is included in a single executable and can be accessed by TestComplete.
 For more information about runtime packeges, see About Runtime Packages.